hpsfoundation/foundation/charter.md

 	-	i.
 Facilitate communication among the end user community and other governing bodies of CNCF.

 	-	ii.
-Provide advice, feedback, and recommendations to the TOC on areas of mutual concern, including the state and technical direction of the cloud native ecosystem, and identification of technical challenges and gaps.
+Provide advice, feedback, and recommendations to the TAC on areas of mutual concern, including the state and technical direction of the cloud native ecosystem, and identification of technical challenges and gaps.

 	-	iii.
 Improve visibility into end user adoption of CNCF projects.